 You should never ignore those little aches and pains – they can quickly turn into something more serious.
 And what’s true of your physical health is just as true for your money.
 Here are the best reasons to visit the money doctor.

-Being in good financial health simply means that your money is working as hard for you as it could, and isn’t wasting away through laziness or a poor diet of low-interest savings accounts.
+Being in good financial health simply means that your money is working as hard for you as it could, and isn’t wasting away through laziness (which could lead to debt) or a poor diet of low-interest savings accounts.
 Look out for the following warning signs that tell you a check-up is overdue.